hashicorp/terraform/website/source/docs/providers/ignition/d/filesystem.html.md

 The `mount` block supports:

 * `device` - (Required) The absolute path to the device.
 Devices are typically referenced by the _/dev/disk/by-*_ symlinks.

 * `format` - (Required) The filesystem format (ext4, btrfs, or xfs).

+* `create` - (Optional) Indicates if the filesystem shall be created.

 * `force` - (Optional) Whether or not the create operation shall overwrite an existing filesystem.
+Only allowed if the filesystem is being created.

 * `options` - (Optional) Any additional options to be passed to the format-specific mkfs utility.
+Only allowed if the filesystem is being created

 ## Attributes Reference